joelkoen/PicoLimbo/docs/config/default-configuration.md

 # List of valid BungeeGuard tokens for authenticating incoming players
 tokens = []

-[world]
-# Default spawn dimension
-# Allowed values: "overworld", "nether", or "end"
-spawn_dimension = "end"
-# Sets the time in the world
-# Allowed values: "day", "noon", "night", "midnight", or a specific time in ticks (0-24000)
-time = "day"
-# Lock the time in the world to `time_world` value
-lock_time = true

 [server_list]
 # Maximum count shown in your server list, does not affect the player limit
 max_players = 20